himanshukumar9/himanshukumar9/README.md

 👩‍🎓 Hey!
 I'm Himanshu Kumar, A 20 year old engineering undergrad at [**SJB institute Of Technology,Banglore,INDIA**](https://https://https://sjbit.edu.in/index.html)

-:octocat: I have a soft spot for technology and communities 💖 I am a quick learner and always intrested in learning the cutting edge techs. :octocat:!
+:octocat: I have a soft spot for technology and communities 💖 I am a quick learner and always intrested in learning the cutting edge techs. :octocat: